uspotify363-bit/ProductiveMayo/README.md

 # Welcome to our project

 ## Project info
-The thing I couldn't manage is the verification email I can sign up and then sign in without verification email
+The thing I couldn't manage is the verification email you can sign up and then sign in without verification email

 This project is built with: